How to Make Low-Calorie Bibimbap – Korean Mixed Rice

 1. Prepare the base: Cook brown rice or quinoa according to package instructions.

-2. Cook the vegetables: Lightly sauté or steam your choice of vegetables such as spinach, carrots, and zucchinis.
+2. Cook the vegetables: Lightly sauté or steam your choice of vegetables such as spinach, carrots, and zucchini.

 3. Select your protein: Choose lean proteins like grilled chicken, tofu, or even a poached egg for added flavor.